Dallas Clark is going Hollywood, but he says Peyton Manning doesn’t have to worry.

-“You won’t hear this chanted at a game, you won’t hear this,” said Clark.
+“You won’t hear this chanted at a game, you won’t hear this,” said Clark, the Indianapolis tight end.
 “It’s very short and very limited, which is smart on their part just in case I really, really stink, then they can just cut me.”

 I spoke to Clark on Tuesday afternoon.
 You can read about his wrist rehab and lockout thinking in this news story.